-An Exercise in Reading and Using a Proposition of Social Science
+An Exercise in Reading and Using a Proposition

 A proposition about a complex topic may contain several clauses separated as (a), (b), (c) et cetera, each requiring its empirical support.
 Such a bundle is sometimes called a social mechanism or a social process.
-An example is the fundamental mechanism of "Socially Induced Compliance" reproduced here on page 43.
-We will use a preview of this proposition as an exercise to show how to disentangle the highly informative content of a proposition in social science.
+An example is the fundamental mechanism of "Socially Induced Compliance" discussed in Volume 3 in the series of books called The Many-Splendored Society.
+We will use a preview below of this proposition as an exercise to show how to disentangle the highly informative content of a proposition in social science.

 First note that the terms used in a proposition are very general; in 16:5 we find terms, such as persons, encounters, norms (i.e. shared prescriptions), compliance, evaluations, symbolic environment, compensation.
-All told, these cover a huge amount of social reality.
+All told, these cover a huge amount of social reality, et cetera.
 In addition, for example, the term "evaluation" may stand for praise or blame, as well as high rank or low rank in the realms of politics, economy, science, art religion, sports, et cetera.
-Thus, the Proposition becomes applicable to a large number of situations and events Second, let us note the various clauses.
-Let us assume that our main character in this drama is one called Ego, and our secondary characters are called Alters.
-The first two clauses, (a) and (b),
+Thus, the Proposition becomes applicable to a large number of situations and events.